-1) Write an average of 1 guest post per month on industry related blogs
+1) Write an average of 1 contributing post per month on industry related blogs

-Failure: The year started off at a great pace for guest posting, but eventually I hit several roadblocks with guest posts and started doing guest posts less often.
-While I still published ~6 guest posts on other blogs, I didn’t quite reach the prolific level of guest posting I anticipated.
+Failure: The year started off at a great pace for posting elsewhere, but eventually I hit several roadblocks and started doing these contributions less often.
+While I still published ~6 posts on other blogs, I didn’t quite reach the prolific level of posting I anticipated.

-Success: The most successful post on this site was actually a guest post that was originally rejected by the YouMoz blog.
-This is a success because it proved to me that guest posting can be good, but drawing visitors to your own site can be even better.
+Success: The most successful post on this Jeffalytics was originally rejected by the YouMoz blog.
+This is a success because it proved to me that drawing visitors to your own site can be valuable.

 2) Conduct a well-attended Google Analytics Training Session in a location outside of Minnesota

 Moderate Success: I spoke on Google Analytics several times outside of Minnesota and provided help in workshop form.
 I even held corporate training sessions that were well attended.
 However, I did not take my GA training sessions on the road as I originally attended.